 Formal approval to register for the fourth-year thesis must be obtained from the Undergraduate Office.
-Enrollment in our thesis course is restricted to students with an overall average of 75%.
-This criterion can be relaxed under exceptional circumstances with the written approval of the supervisor.
+Enrollment in our thesis course is restricted to students with a 2.7 CGPA or above.

 At the beginning of the term, students will establish with the supervisor, in writing, which reports are to be submitted, the content of these reports, their due dates, and the grading scheme.
 The Thesis Topic Form, however, must be submitted to the undergraduate office by one week before the course add date and is not negotiable.
 Notice that your supervisor may choose to follow these guidelines, but modifications may be desirable to best fit the nature of the thesis.